pixelshaded/node-jfk/README.md

 #Authentication
 Currently the project handles authentication in the following fashion:

 When a user logs in they are passed back a token.
 This token is stored in the database.
-On any page the requires authentication, that token should be passed by the client.
-The server then checks to see if that token exists in the user table and is has not expired.
+On any page the requires authentication, the token should be passed in the request by the client.
+The server then checks to see if that token exists in the user table and has not expired.
 If it has expired, the firewall will nullify the token and notify the client that their token expired in a response.
 Otherwise, it will bind the user to the request and continue to the router.
 Tokens are also sent to the client on registration.

 #Routing
 All routing is in one place: defined in every controller and given a name.
 This is powerful because you can group your routes together by function or category (the controller itself), and see the functionality and routing all in the same place.